 How we detected it

-Inspecting the HTML confirmed our suspicion.
-The reCAPTCHA was not coming from Google’s official domains but was built entirely with custom code that replicated the interface.
+We began by reproducing the issue in a clean browser session.
+Inspecting the HTML immediately confirmed that the CAPTCHA elements were not loaded from Google’s official domains.
 The familiar layout and logo were copied, but the underlying source was fake.

 wp clickfix malware showing fake reCaptcha html